 Managing a landscape can generate a lot of questions.
-If you scour the internet there are many resources claiming to know the solution for pests, soil, water, and many other landscaping issues, but many of these are old wives tales and riddled with false information.
+If you scour the internet there are many resources claiming to know the solution for pests, soil, water, and many other landscaping issues, but many of these are anecdotal and lack best practices.
 We’re here to help!
 We hope this toolbox will provide you vetted resources and information gathered by experts across the United States to help guide and answer the questions you have and the ones you didn’t know to ask!

 Did you know water makes up 85 to 95 percent of the weight of living plants?
 Water is one of the most important components in any landscape as water carries nutrients from the soil to the plant cells.
 No water, no nutrients.
 Applying the right amount of water at the right time is important for a healthy landscape.
 Learn more about water savvy landscapes!